-Ms. Taylor’s cases have included litigation of patents directed to integrated circuits and a wide range of processes used in the semiconductor industry and to medical apparatuses, design patents related to consumer electronics, and trademarks and trade dress relating to medical devices, apparel, motorcycles and boats, pharmaceuticals, foods, computers, consumer products and a variety of service sectors, including hospitality and restaurant services, research services, online gaming services, medical and legal services and retail and distributorship services.
-Among companies that Ms. Taylor has represented in connection with IP matters are AOL, Target, Ubiquiti Networks, Restoration Hardware, Yamaha, The Keg Steakhouse and Grill, Indian Motorcycle, Calera Wine Company, Evite, IAC Search & Media, Onlive, Montelucia Resort and Spa, Huneeus Vintners, LinkedIn, PC Mall, French Sole, World Wildlife Fund and Starlight Foundation.
+Ms. Taylor’s cases have included litigation of trademarks and trade dress relating to medical devices, apparel, motorcycles and boats, pharmaceuticals, foods, computers, and consumer products and a variety of service sectors, including hospitality and restaurant services, research services, online gaming services, payment services, medical and legal services, and retail and distributorship services.
+She has also litigated patents directed to integrated circuits and a wide range of processes used in the semiconductor industry and to medical apparatuses, and design patents related to consumer electronics.
+Among companies that Ms. Taylor has represented in connection with trademark matters are McCormick & Co., Fitbit, AOL, Target, Ubiquiti Networks, Restoration Hardware, Yamaha, PriceWaterhouseCoopers, The Keg Steakhouse and Grill, Indian Motorcycle, Calera Wine Company, Evite, IAC Search & Media, Montelucia Resort and Spa, Credit Karma, Huneeus Vintners, LinkedIn, PC Mall, French Sole, World Wildlife Fund, and Starlight Foundation.

-In addition to litigation, Ms. Taylor regularly counsels clients regarding trademark and copyright matters, including registering trademarks, service marks, trade dress and copyrights; managing portfolios; policing efforts to protect trademarks and copyrights; and advising clients on licensing arrangements.
+In addition to her litigation practice, Ms. Taylor regularly counsels clients regarding trademark and copyright matters, including registering trademarks, service marks, trade dress, and copyrights; managing portfolios; policing efforts to protect trademarks and copyrights; and advising clients on licensing arrangements.
 She has also counseled clients regarding intellectual property and liability issues related to the Internet.